PGA Tour, U.S. Golf Association, Augusta National Golf Club under DOJ probe -report | Law-Order

 PGA Tour, U.S. Golf Association, Augusta National Golf Club under DOJ probe -report

+The PGA Tour confirmed in July it was part of the U.S. Justice Department's probe into whether it broke antitrust law in fighting off the rival LIV Golf circuit that is being bankrolled by Saudi Arabia's Public Investment Fund.
+But the Justice Department's probe is more expansive than previously known, the Journal reported.

+Augusta National Golf Club, the U.S. Golf Association and PGA of America are included in the U.S. Justice Department's antitrust investigation into professional golf, according to a Wall Street Journal report on Wednesday that cited people familiar with the matter.

+A spokeswoman for the USGA, which is the national governing body for golf in the United States, confirmed to Reuters that the organization has been contacted by the Justice Department and is fully complying with all requests.
+The PGA Tour confirmed in July it was part of the U.S. Justice Department's probe into whether it broke antitrust law in fighting off the rival LIV Golf circuit that is being bankrolled by Saudi Arabia's Public Investment Fund.

-LIV Golf has joined a handful of its players in their antitrust lawsuit against the PGA Tour, according to an amended complaint that showed four golfers have now removed their names.
-The Justice Department's investigation is more expansive than previously known, the Journal reported.
-The Augusta National, which hosts the Masters golf tournament each spring, has produced documents for the Justice Department probe, these people said.
+But the Justice Department's probe is more expansive than previously known, the Journal reported.
+Augusta National, which hosts the Masters golf tournament in Georgia each spring, has produced documents for the Justice Department probe, these people said.
+The Justice Department declined to comment while Augusta National and the PGA of America, which runs the PGA Championship, did not immediately respond to Reuters requests for comment.

-The Augusta National Golf Club, the PGA Tour and the U.S. Golf Association are included in the U.S. Justice Department's antitrust investigation into professional golf, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.

-Phil Mickelson and 10 other golfers sued the PGA Tour in early August over its decision to suspend them for playing on the new Saudi Arabia-backed LIV Golf circuit.
-LIV Golf has joined a handful of its players in their antitrust lawsuit against the PGA Tour, according to an amended complaint that showed four golfers have now removed their names.
+Six-time major champion Phil Mickelson and 10 other golfers sued the PGA Tour in early August over its decision to suspend them for playing on the lucrative and controversial new Saudi Arabia-backed LIV Golf circuit.
+LIV Golf has joined a handful of its players in their antitrust lawsuit against the PGA Tour, according to an amended complaint that showed a number of golfers have dropped out of the lawsuit.

-The Justice Department's investigation is more expansive than previously known, the Journal reported.
-The Augusta National, which hosts the Masters golf tournament each spring, has produced documents for the Justice Department probe, these people said.
-The department did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)